iRICsolvers/GELATO_Rewrite_Documents/source/03_Examples/01_Straight.rst

 ^^^^^^^^^^^^^^^^^^^^

-In the [Object Browser], put check marks in the boxes by [Arrow] and [Velocity], click Focus on [Arrow] and click the right mouse button [Properties].
+In the [Object Browser], put check marks in the boxes by [Arrow] and [Velocity], click Focus on [Arrow] and click the right mouse button [Property].
 Vector setting" window as :numref:`01_kekka_2` appears.
 Set the values in the red line and click [OK].
 :numref:`01_kekka_6` is the depth-averaged velocity vector.
 Here, the velocity distribution is uniform under the constant flow condition.